microsoft/vscode-docs/api/get-started/your-first-extension.md

 In the next topic, [Extension Anatomy](/api/get-started/extension-anatomy), we'll take a closer look at the source code of the `Hello Code` sample and explain key concepts.

-You can find the source code of this tutorial at: https://github.com/Microsoft/vscode-extension-samples/tree/master/hellocode-sample
+You can find the source code of this tutorial at: https://github.com/Microsoft/vscode-extension-samples/tree/master/hellocode-sample.
+The [Extension Guides](/api/extension-guides/overview) topic contains other samples, each illustrating a different part of VS Code API.

 ### Using JavaScript